By Philip Watson

 Kent would be is the first to admit, however, that it was the British Army that honed his innate boldness and impetuousness into far more effective skills.
 Shortly after Geoffrey had returned from Cape Town, his father, worried that his son was by now “fully through the bridle”, decided that he needed to be brought back under control.
 By his 17th birthday, he was in training as the youngest cadet at the Royal Military Academy at Sandhurst.
 Over the next six years he saw active service in Eden, Yemen, Bahrain, Oman and Malta.

-“The Army was the best thing that ever happened to me – it completely changed my life,” he says.
+“The Army was the best thing that ever happened to me – it completely changed my life,” says Kent.
 “It took all the energy and power that I had and it re-shaped it into a highly focussed and disciplined box.”

 It is an experience and legacy that resonates today in his work at Abercrombie & Kent.
 A firm believer in pragmatic intelligence, logical thinking and conscientious hard work, Geoffrey Kent runs his company with military efficiency.